 The scholarship is awarded for the duration of the degree programme, which is one or two years, depending on the degree programme.
 The scholarship will only be renewed for the second year if the student is making satisfactory progress towards the degree.

-Prospective students who wish to be considered for the scholarship must apply before February 1.
+Prospective students who wish to be considered for the scholarship must apply before February 1 (00:00 Dutch time).
 Your application for a scholarship will only be processed if you have submitted an application for a Master’s programme as well.
 Please note that in some cases you may need to apply before December 1; check the ‘When to apply’ section under Admission and application of your master’s programme.

 Eligible candidates are selected for a scholarship on the basis of the following criteria: